surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

    - Less than
    - Between
    - Not Between
-   - equal to, duplicates values
+   - Equal to, duplicates values
    -  Top 10 Items
    -  Bottom 10 Items
    - Above Average